pydio/pydio-doc-developer-guide/0_overview/2_anatomy-of-a-job/2_data-types-queries-filters.md

 Although queries and filters are "typed" components ("Files/Folders" does not offer the same criteria as a "Users"), their "Query Builder" look the same.

-Select/filter all Nodes that are "LEAF" (files) AND not named ".pydio" [:image:0_overview/anatomy-filter-and.png]
+ - Select/filter all Nodes that are "LEAF" (files) AND not named ".pydio" [:image:0_overview/anatomy-filter-and.png]

-Select/filter all Nodes that are named "possible1" OR "possible2"
+ - Select/filter all Nodes that are named "possible1" OR "possible2"
    [:image:0_overview/anatomy-filter-or.png]

+See all the available building blocks for creating Queries and Filters [in the dedicated section](./filter-queries).